 DIVERGENTE is a digital magazine of narrative journalism created in 2014.
 We believe in the power of stories to convey complex themes.
 We view journalism as a tool to scrutinize power structures, capable of contributing to a more active citizenry.
 DIVERGENTE is a nonprofit and does not accept advertisements.

-DIVERGENTE was created by a group of people who believe it is possible to do journalism that defends, going into greater depth, giving more context and allowing for wider debate.
+DIVERGENTE was created by a group of people who believe that a journalism that defends is possible: one that goes deeper, gives more context and encourages wider debate.

 We demand the time to think in order to unveil the silences of the contemporary world.
 We value accuracy over speed, offering a counterpoint to the logic of immediacy of traditional newsrooms.
 We assume a slower rhythm.